killroyboy/ambient2pwsweather/README.md

 # ambient2pwsweather

+# !DEPRECATED!
+This project is now deprecated as AmbientWeather.net now supports automatic data submittion to PWSWeather.
+Please see the [https://www.ambientweather.com/blog.html](Ambient Weather Blog) for more information.

 Summary
 ---------------
 *ambient2pwsweather* is an open source Node.js project providing a software bridge between Ambient Weather Stations (through AmbientWeather.net) and PWSWeather.com (and therefore Aeris Weather).